ni/arbitrary-session-management/examples/nidmm_measurement_with_logger/README.md

 - Logs measurement results via a custom `FileLoggerService` implementation
 - Includes InstrumentStudio and Measurement Plug-In UI Editor project files
-- Includes a TestStand sequence showing how to configure the pin map, register NI-DMM (instrument sessions) with session management service and file sessions (non-instrument) with file service respectively, and run a measurement
+- Includes a TestStand sequence showing how to configure the pin map, register NI-DMM (instrument sessions) with session management service and file sessions (non-instrument) with file service, and run a measurement
   - For the sake of simplicity, the TestStand sequence handles pin map and session registration and unregistration in the `Setup` and `Cleanup` sections of the main sequence.
 For **Test UUTs** and batch process model use